HINTS!

 8. Capacitors...what is recapping REALLY about?
 What do you REALLY need to know?
 Hype versus truth, ...etc.

-Occasionally an electrolytic capacitor will start to electrically leak (physical contents leaking is only modestly rare) and then will age quickly, or, will upset circuit operation.
+Occasionally an electrolytic capacitor of any size and values will start to electrically leak (physical contents leaking is only modestly rare) and then will age quickly, or, will upset circuit operation.
 These types of capacitors are generally rated at 85 or 105 degrees CENTIGRADE, but, the higher the temperature they are exposed-to, the faster the aging.
 Some are rated as low as 55 degrees C. Vacuum tube equipment can get quite hot, depending on design.
 This is particularly so when power tubes are factory mounted upside-down, and if there is a lack of holes, etc., for enough ventilation.
 Using equipment very close to a wall is not a good idea.

 If the capacitors get warm or hot...as noted, they age more quickly.
-We always inspect electrolytic capacitors for physical leakage; and, have specialized equipment that is not very available commercially, to test capacitors for estimated longevity, measure electrical leakage even if minor; and, test for other more-hard-to-measure characteristics, which affect life of the capacitor which directly affects the life of tubes the capacitors may be associated with, which is especially important for power tubes if capacitor electrical leakage is upsetting tube BIAS.
-This is quite commonly seen by us!
+I always inspect electrolytic capacitors for physical leakage; and, have specialized equipment that is not very available commercially, to test capacitors for estimated longevity, measure electrical leakage even if minor; and, test for other more-hard-to-measure characteristics, which affect life of the capacitor which directly affects the life of tubes the capacitors may be associated with, which is especially important for power tubes if capacitor electrical leakage is upsetting tube BIAS.
+This is quite commonly seen!
 Coupling capacitors are used to pass the AC (sound) signal to the output tubes, & even with modern capacitors, have a tendency to act as if they have a resistor across them, as they get quite old.
 This happens very much less with capacitors using special 'films' as the internal insulator, such as Mylar.
 Because this is such a serious and costly problem to the owner who has to purchase power tubes too often, or even more serious things are a-happening, we ALWAYS use a special meter to see if the BIAS is being affected, if at all, and if so, by how much, due to capacitor aging.
 A moderate to larger failure of one or two of the output power tube 'driving' stage capacitors will often cause the output tubes to rather quickly fail.
-Along the way, you may or may not notice increasingly serious distortion out of your speakers.
+Along the way, you may or may not notice increasing distortion out of your speakers.
 Coupling/driving capacitors are very cheap, compared to new tubes.

 Old style 'paper' or 'wax' capacitors (all have been used in vacuum tube equipment AND transistor equipment) have a rather serious tendency to fail by their 'equivalent series resistance' ....decreasing to the point that the circuit will fail to work properly.
 These aged capacitors will act like there is a resistor wired across the capacitor's two leads.
 We almost never replace these types of capacitors with the original design types, unless so requested.

-If capacitors have a lot of electrical leakage, or, heavens, a short-circuit, all sorts of ills will come about.
+If capacitors have a lot of electrical leakage, or, a short-circuit, all sorts of ills will come about.
 It can be minor, such as a change in tone, or major, such as causing damage to vacuum tubes, transistors, diodes, speakers (yes!, can happen), etc. Fuses may blow, and if the short is irregular, the effects be irregular.

 Capacitors can sometimes be tested with only one wire (of 2) disconnected.
 Some multiple connections types will require full removal for proper testing.
 In quite rare instances, a capacitor may need to be tested on equipment that can change its temperature, measure very high resistance values, measure ESR, and other things.

 WE DO NOT recommend wholesale 'recapping', UNLESS TRULY NEEDED.
 We understand that some folks have drunk the Kool-Aid, and want their equipment 'recapped'.
 We will do it.
-It will cost you for labor...and parts....and that cost can be considerable.
-Many of the largest capacitors are quite costly, and often very difficult to find brand new and in good condition.
-NOTE that capacitors have special ratings beyond temperature, capacitance, voltage, and polarity identification;...and, replacement of some capacitors needs to have these special ratings carefully considered.
+It will cost you $$$ for labor...and $ to $$$ for parts....yes, the cost can be considerable.
+Many of the largest capacitors are quite costly, and often very difficult to find brand new (or, may be totally not available).

 9.